AmanMander123/Spark_Sparkify/README.md

 6. Hyperparameter tuning
 7. Model Evaluation

+For additional references on the process mentioned above, you can follow [this link](https://www.kdnuggets.com/2016/03/data-science-process.html).

 ### Metrics
 The evaluation metric used to measure model performance is the f1-score.
 This is because this is a classification problem and dataset is imbalanced, thus the f1-score would be the most appropriate metric in this scenario.